RosterElf Logo

 Frequently asked questions

-• In Victoria and ACT, employees are entitled to LSL after 7 years of continuous service.
-In all other states and territories, the threshold is 10 years.
-However, pro-rata entitlements on termination are available earlier (typically after 5-7 years depending on the state).
+• It depends on your state.
+In Victoria and the ACT, employees become entitled to long service leave after 7 years of continuous service — so yes, you can take or be paid LSL after 7 years.
+In other states (NSW, QLD, SA, WA, TAS, NT), the full entitlement threshold is 10 years, but pro-rata payouts on termination are available after 5–7 years depending on the state.

 VERIFIED RATINGS